karalabe/ssz/README.md

 - **Elegant API surface:** Binary protocols are low level constructs and writing encoders/decoders entails boilerplate and fumbling with details.
 Code generators can do a good job in achieving performance, but with a too low level API, the generated code becomes impossible to humanly maintain.
 That isn't an issue, until you throw something at the generator it cannot understand (e.g. multiplexed types), at which point you'll be in deep pain.
 By defining an API that is elegant from a dev perspective, we can create maintainable code for the special snowflake types, yet still generate it for the rest of boring types.
 - **Reduced redundancies:** The API aims to make the common case easy and the less common case possible.
 Redundancies in user encoding/decoding code are deliberately avoided to remove subtle bugs (even at a slight hit on performance).
 If the user's types require some asymmetry, explicit encoding and decoding code paths are still supported.
 - **Support existing types:** Serialization libraries often assume the user is going to define a completely new, isolated type-set for all the things they want to encode.
 That is simply not the case, and to introduce a new encoding library into a pre-existing codebase, it must play nicely with the existing types.
 That means common Go typing and aliasing patterns should be supported without annotating everything with new methods.
 - **Performant, as meaningful:** Encoding/decoding code should be performant, even if we're giving up some of it to cater for the above goals.
-Language constructs that are known to be slow (e.g. reflection) should be avoided, and code should have performance similar to low level generated ones.
+Language constructs that are known to be slow (e.g. reflection) should be avoided, and code should have performance similar to low level generated ones, including 0 needing allocations.
 That said, a meaningful application of the library will *do* something with the encoded data, which will almost certainly take more time than generating/parsing a binary blob.

 ## Expectations